MRegirouard/OpenSeaScripts/README.md

 A suite of Python scripts for using OpenSea where API's are limited.
 OSS uses Selenium to control a Google Chrome window to find, fetch, and interact with HTML elements on OpenSea's website.

 ## Application
-This Python module is intended for uploading many NFT's to OpenSea.
+This Python module is intended for uploading and listing for sale many NFT's to OpenSea.
 Their API does not support uploading, and to avoid manually uploading collections of potentially hundreds of NFT's, this module can be used.
 I used this to upload my collection of [Monkey Men](https://opensea.io/collection/5000-monkey-men).
 <br><br>
 This module supports all asset options on OpenSea using the AssetOptions class.
 Properties, levels, and stats will all be added to your NFT and displayed on the page just like any other NFT.